filecoin-project/lotus/documentation/en/cli-lotus.md

 USAGE:
    lotus send [command options] [targetAddress] [amount]

+CATEGORY:
+   BASIC

 OPTIONS:
-   --from                         optionally specify the account to send funds from (default: "") --from-eth-addr                optionally specify the eth addr to send funds from (default: "") --gas-premium                  specify gas price to use in AttoFIL (default: "0") --gas-feecap                   specify gas fee cap to use in AttoFIL (default: "0") --gas-limit                    --gas-limit value	specify gas limit (default: 0) --nonce                        --nonce value	specify the nonce to use (default: 0) --method                       --method value	specify method to invoke (default: 0) --params-json                  specify invocation parameters in json (default: "") --params-hex                   specify invocation parameters in hex (default: "") --force                        Deprecated: use global 'force-send' (default: "false") --help, -h                     show help (default: "false")
+   --from value           optionally specify the account to send funds from --from-eth-addr value  optionally specify the eth addr to send funds from --gas-premium value    specify gas price to use in AttoFIL (default: "0") --gas-feecap value     specify gas fee cap to use in AttoFIL (default: "0") --gas-limit value      specify gas limit (default: 0) --nonce value          specify the nonce to use (default: 0) --method value         specify method to invoke (default: 0) --params-json value    specify invocation parameters in json --params-hex value     specify invocation parameters in hex --force                Deprecated: use global 'force-send' (default: false) --help, -h             show help
 ```

 ## lotus wallet